The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 ---
 # Introduction to Gunbreaker

-Gunbreaker (GNB) is the fourth tank added to Final Fantasy XIV in the Shadowbringers expansion.
-It features high damage output and high casts-per-minute.
-GNB also features a strong defensive kit that, when used properly, can bring a lot of mitigation to the table.
-Let’s get started with a brief overview of the skills and abilities available to GNB.
+Gunbreaker is one of the four tanks available to the player; unlocked at Lvl.
+60, it provides its own unique playstyle of rewarding damage through maintaining fast-paced burst windows.
+In this guide we’ll cover as much as possible from the basics to the advanced stuff while answering all the FAQs, so make sure to read everything!

 ## Author

-Torael Valdis | Jenova (NA) | Torael_Valdis#8120
+Azazel Raine | Balmung (NA) | Azazel#1000

 # Skills and Abilities